Teleport uses the YAML file format for configuration. A full configuration

 # For best results, this address should point to a highly-available

-# a single domain controller.
+# endpoint rather than a single domain controller.

 addr: '$LDAP_SERVER_ADDRESS'